AshSama12/adult-dataset-regression-svr-vs-linear-regression/README.md

-# Adult Dataset Regression: SVR vs Linear Regression
+# Adult Dataset Regression: SVR vs Linear Regression.

 This project compares the performance of **Support Vector Regression (SVR)** and **Linear Regression** models on the **Adult dataset** from the UCI Machine Learning Repository.
 The goal is to predict whether an individual's income exceeds $50K/yr based on census data, and this analysis focuses on comparing regression techniques.